gokceuludogan/bouncmpe.github.io/content/undergraduate/senior-projects.en.md

 ## Project Selection

+Senior students have the flexibility to choose between single-semester and two-semester projects depending on their academic goals, interests, and the scope or complexity of the project they wish to undertake.

 {{< card-group padding="3" gutter="3" cols="2" >}}
 {{< card title="Single Semester" class="border-0 py-4" icon="fas bolt">}}
 Single-semester projects (CMPE492) are ideal for a focused goal with well-defined milestones and measurable outcomes within a constrained timeframe. {{< /card >}}